makischu/Multical303_MBus2MQTT/README.md

 There is only 1 code for Energy, and it makes sense to use that for heat.
 But although the standard allows to *define* a heat-*and*-cooling meter, it does not distinguish between mulitple kinds of energy.
 There is no code for cooling energy.

 Kamstrup solved this issue by using manufacturer specific values (VIFE).
+At least this is what I thought after reading the manual [3].

 So we can conclude: For a first decoding attempt, knowledge of the standard (and thus every software that implements it) should suffice.
 But for real world usage we need to add the knowledge of "manufacturer specific" encoded values from [3] chapter 4.
 For my goal at least Kamstrup's VIFE 02h = "Cooling Energy (E3)".

 So I expect that there is some software that is able to do pretty much of the decoding out of the box, but still will need some configuration for my use case.
-I indicated VIFE values here in table 11.2.3.1 of [2]:
+I indicated values that I expect to be VIFE coded here in table 11.2.3.1 of [2]:

 ![11231](img/11231.png)